 Our Acknowledgement of/for Land and Life

 We first acknowledge that Nayaano-nibiimaang Gichigamiin (“The Five Freshwater Seas,” the Laurentian Great Lakes) bioregion is the ancestral, traditional, and contemporary lands and waters of numerous Indigenous nations, including the Anishinaabeg— the Three Fires Confederacy of Ojibwe, Odawa, and Potawatomi peoples.
-We acknowledge Indigenous peoples as the region’s original caretakers and knowledge keepers, and we recognize their centuries-long contributions to the stewardship and governance of the world’s largest system of freshwater that continues into the present day.
-Moreover, we acknowledge our many more-than-human relatives who call this region home, and have done so since time immemorial.
+We acknowledge Indigenous peoples as the region’s original caretakers and knowledge keepers, and we recognize their centuries-long relationships as the foundation for governance of the world’s largest system of freshwater that continues into the present day.
+We acknowledge the more-than-human worlds who call this region home, and have done so since time immemorial.

 Our research study region within the tribal landscape system is located within Ojibwe Gichigami (“Ojibwa’s Great Sea,” Lake Superior) homelands and ceded-territory.
 The Ojibwa territory was established by the TREATY OF 1842, and includes the L’Anse Indian Reservation established by the TREATY OF 1854.
 Treaties are decreed to be the Supreme Law of the Land in the United States Constitution (Article VI, Clause 2: Supremacy Clause).
 As such, this means we share rights and responsibilities of the lands and waters with Ojibwa nations in Gakiiwe’onaning (Keweenaw Bay), Gete-gitgaaning (Lac Vieux Desert), Mashkii-ziibing (Bad River), Odaawaa-zaaga’iganing (Lac Courte Oreilles), Waaswaaganing (Lac Du Flambeau), Miskwaabikong (Red Cliff), Wezaawaagami-ziibiing (St. Croix), Zaka’aaganing (Sokaogon Mole Lake), Nagaajiwanaag (Fond du Lac), Misi-zaaga’iganiing (Mille Lacs), and Gaa-mitaawangaagamaag-ininiwag (Sandy Lake).

-As partners in this project, we extend gratitude to the Keweenaw Bay Indian Community and the Great Lakes Indian Fish and Wildlife Commission for their commitment and guidance to research in this region.
+As project partners, we extend gratitude to the Keweenaw Bay Indian Community and the Great Lakes Indian Fish and Wildlife Commission for their commitment and guidance to research in this region.
 University and Indigenous community partnerships are critical to bridging diverse knowledge systems, sharing expertise in equitable and ethical ways, and restoring relationships within Nayaano-nibiimaang Gichigamiin.
-Finally, we remember that the teachings and practices we live today were created and shared by the generations who came before us, including our human ancestors and many relatives with fins, wings, legs, and roots.
-The work we do today is conducted with thought and care for future generations in/of the Ojibwe Gichigami landscape.
+As researchers, we remember that the teachings and practices we live today were created and shared by the generations who came before us, including our human ancestors and many relatives with fins, wings, legs, and roots.
+Finally, the work we do today is conducted with thought and care for future generations in/of the Ojibwe Gichigami landscape.